Your mission, if you choose to accept, is to get ready for sick season by stocking a few ingredients for fighting infection.

 To Ease Congestion

 - Lots of brands and small businesses have chest rubs with eucalyptus, menthol, camphor, and more.
-These are a great alternative to Vick’s because they have safe carrier oils like olive oil, shea butter, coconut oil, beeswax, etc. There’s also a recipe in Herbal Nurturing.
+These are a great alternative to Vick’s because they have safe carrier oils like olive oil, shea butter, coconut oil (use the code STEWARDSHIP for 10% off at that site!), beeswax, etc. There’s also a recipe in Herbal Nurturing.

 - A vaporizer